This article was later published at Thought Catalog (November 2nd)

 But perhaps your belief that we all have a “one” is rooted in religious faith.
 Do you believe that “god is writing your love story” and that because god is writing your love story, that means he has designated a specific person to be your husband or wife?
 Very well, consider this: There are approximately 3,418,059,380 women in the world right now, and approximately 3,477,829,638 men (as of 2014).
 If there is a god who is willing to overlook cancer and infant death and natural disasters, but is not willing to let any romantic relationships go unplanned, then the fact is that god must really have a low opinion of the approximate 59,770,258 men who make up the difference (you can find global population numbers here).
 Of course I find this unlikely, if not for the disparity in the gender ratio, then for the simple fact that people die a day before and a day after their wedding days, and unless you’re willing to believe that god is bumping people off because they’re not right for each other, then I would suggest you nix the whole “god is writing my love story” hypothesis.
 This is without mentioning, mind you, people who have been married to a spouse for years, only for that spouse to die and that person remarry later and find happiness with someone else.
 But I suppose if you were really determined, you could just alter your belief in “the one” to your belief in “the two for some people” to accommodate.

-Maybe, however, your belief in "the one" isn't because of religion or pop-culture.
+Maybe, however, your belief in “the one” isn’t because of religion or pop-culture.
 If not either one of those things, may I ask what your belief is due to?
-If it's mere sentiment because you are with someone currently who makes your heart leap and your stomach drop, then I am so so happy for you.
+If it’s mere sentiment because you are with someone currently who makes your heart leap and your stomach drop, then I am so so happy for you.
 Genuinely.
-For even though there is really no such thing as "the one", anytime someone makes you feel like they're "the one" and that you are their "one" is a time that is truly magnificent.
+For even though there is really no such thing as “the one”, anytime someone makes you feel like they’re “the one” and that you are their “one” is a time that is truly magnificent.
 I have nothing bad to say to you.
-But... and you knew there would be a "but" didn't you?... what you're feeling is infatuation.
-Infatuation is a great feeling provided it's reciprocated, but it does not mean that you and your significant other were "meant for each other" in any cosmic sense.
+But... and you knew there would be a “but” didn't you?... what you’re feeling is infatuation.
+Infatuation is a great feeling provided it’s reciprocated (pure hell if it isn’t), but it does not mean that you and your significant other were “meant for each other” in any cosmic sense.
 It only means that the chemicals in your brain and the chemicals in their brain are reacting to one another and firing off at just the right moments.
 Even more importantly, you must know that this infatuation will pass, and that when it does, your relationship will require work.
-I have messed up a lot of relationships because I didn't know that love was more labor and effort than it was "that funny feeling inside".
-Do not make the same mistake.
+“Love”, the industry, doesn’t want you to know that real love is more labor and effort than it is “that funny feeling inside”.

 The truth is, there are plenty of people in this world who you can be happy with, and who in turn would be happy with you.